FlameKat53/TWiLightMenu-Launcher/README.md

 # 3D banner Credits:

-Daniel: Created the model, the textures and exported the model to .cgfx
+Javier107: Created the model, the textures and exported the model to .cgfx

 Meorge: made the UV Map for the model